 In spite of less funded research than the size of the problem might suggest would be a good idea, some progress is being made.
 Many studies have found that autistics commonly have low levels of vitamins and minerals in their system.
 (This does not necessarily mean that they are not eating right - it may have to do with how their body absorbs the food).
 One interesting finding is that woman who participate in the Woman, Infants and Children program had lower autism rates.
 Other studies are finding that the way the body fights threats gets broken - it may produce more defenders than is needed, hurting the brain in the process.

-So we have a mess on our hands.
-Until we can be clearer on how to prevent this problem, we can take comfort from over 500 studies that show that that early intervention is very helpful to these children, and pays a cost/benefit of between 6 and 21 dollars saved for each dollar of treatment given.
+So, we have a mess on our hands.
+Until we can be clearer on how to prevent this problem, we can take comfort from over 500 studies that show that that early intervention is very helpful to these children, and pays a cost/benefit of between $6 and $21 saved for each dollar of treatment given.

-One program that shows us a path forward is the Early Start Denver Model, where they found that spending 20 hours a week with 18 to 30 month old diagnosed autistics resulted in an IQ gain of 18 points.
+One program that shows us a path forward is the Early Start Denver Model, where researchers found that spending 20 hours a week with 18- to 30-month-old diagnosed autistics resulted in an IQ gain of 18 points.

-We need to support these tortured parents, and overwhelmed school systems.
-Early intervention costs are not trivial - but they are a lot less than caring for these wounded children for the rest of their lives.
+We need to support these tortured parents and overwhelmed school systems.
+Early intervention costs are not trivial - but they are a lot less than the cost of caring for these wounded children for the rest of their lives.